What Are The Common Causes Of Premature Death In Men; What Deaths Are More Likely In Men Than In Women; What Health Checks Should Men Have?

 While there is nothing you can do to avoid death, you can increase your odds of living a healthy and happy life and adding a year or two to it by being proactive about your health.
 Changing your lifestyle, adopting healthy eating habits, and performing routine screening tests can help you monitor and maintain your health.

-Depending on your age, lifestyle choices, family history, and health condition, some of the following health screening checks may be recommended on regular basis for men’s health:
+Depending on your age, lifestyle choices, family history, and health condition, you may be advised to visit a gastroenterologist for a colonoscopy procedure.
+Here are additional health screening checks may be recommended on regular basis for men’s health:

 Southbank Medical Centre